skillrepos/ai-aip/labs.md

 <br><br>

 4. We also have a small tool that can call the MCP *discover* method to find the list of tools from our server.
 This is just for demo purposes.
 You can take a look at the code either by clicking on [**scripts/discover_tools.py**](./scripts/discover_tools.py) or by entering the first command below in the codespace's terminal.
 The actual code here is minimal.
 It connects to our server and invokes the list_tools method.
 Run it with the second command below and you should see the list of tools like in the screenshot.
+(You may need to scroll up to see some of the previous output.)

 ```
 code ../scripts/discover_tools.py